-CHECK-OUT CARD
+CHECK-OUT SHEET

 Any student withdrawing from school must have this form properly signed.
-Check out cards can be obtained from the Guidance Counselor or the Registrar.
+Check out sheets for classes and student computers can be obtained from the office.

 DECORAH HIGH SCHOOL IN-SCHOOL SUSPENSION POINTS PROGRAM

 PREFACE

 Students at Decorah High School have a strong tradition of academic and co-curricular achievement that is based in our school's high standards of performance in all areas.
 It is in this spirit that the standards for daily behavior are also viewed.
 To insure the continued success of our students, the faculty and administration have instituted the In-School Suspension Points Program.